Ivordir/YALPS/README.md

     /**
      * An `Iterable` of variable keys that indicates these variables are integer.
      * It can also be a `boolean`, indicating whether all variables are integer or not.
-     * All variables are treated as not integer if this is left blank.
+     * If this is left blank, then all variables are treated as not integer.
      */
     integers?: boolean | Iterable<VariableKey>